kumahq/kuma-website/app/_src/production/secure-deployment/dp-auth.md

 ---
-title: Data plane proxy authentication
+title: Authentication with the data plane proxy
+content_type: reference
 ---

 To obtain a configuration from the control-plane, a data plane proxy must authenticate itself.
 There are several authentication methods availble.